iwarra/podcast-project/README.md

-# podcast-project
+A simple project done as a coding test for an internship position.
+The task was to fetch and showcase 10 podcasts from a given category by using Sverige's Radio API.

-Displaying podcasts from Sveriges Radio API with JS, HTML and styled with CSS.
+Created with vanilla JavaScript, HTML and CSS.